Free standard shipping on orders over $99*

 • Opening height

-Always use the inside dimensions of the firebox — not the outside surround or trim.
+Always measure the inside of the fireplace — not the outside trim or decorative surround.

 7) Is Your Fireplace Single-Sided or See-Through?